danelh/collocations/info.md

 bad lemmas: "at" / "t" etc.

+## Lemmatization
+os - might be both bone and mounth gero1 and gero - not sure why this split

 ## why I can't find my lemma?
 Usually you would expect to find every word that comes to mind, yet rarly you will stumble upon a lemma you expect to find, but the Tool can't locate.
 There are basically three possible reasons why you can see a lemma you were searching:
 1. **Spelling variant.** This tools can handle spelling variation, and suggest to the user, another the lemma.
 But it can do that long as there is one diffenrt between your word and the lemma. so it can sugget _ap**p**ropinquo_ for input of _a**d**porpinquo_.
 If, however, the user enters _cl**y**peu**m**_ this Tool can't find _cl**i**peu**s**_ since it is removed by 2 letters.